jpenney/use-google-libraries/README.txt

 == Upgrade Notice ==

-= 1.5 =
+= 1.5.2 =
-Detects when Google isn't hosting requested version.
-Required for WordPress 3.4!
+Better SSL support.
+Required for WordPress 3.6!

 == A Request ==